Jabaay/ARM-Simulator/README.md

 ## What we've implemented & left for you to do:
 - Functional **Jammer** object that sends out ~~constant~~ interruption power (Yes you need to fix it, and multiple **Jammers** too :>)
 - Static **Target/Radar** object that the **Missile** needs to hit.
 (Right now, it doesn't send any signal for the **Missile** to pick up, so another thing you should consider implementing)
-- Functional **Missile** object that has an adjustable FOV cone which is used to detect the **Jammer** and **Target/Radar** (No it can't differentiate between those two, and you need to implement a function that distinguishes the signals sent by those two, perhaps with the application of **The Huygens–Fresnel Principle**, which you definitely want to look up if it doesn't sound familiar to you)
+- Functional **Missile** object that has an adjustable FOV cone which is used to detect the **Jammer** and **Target/Radar** (No it can't differentiate between those two, and you need to implement some functions that can distinguish the signals sent by those two, perhaps with the application of **The Huygens–Fresnel Principle**, which you definitely want to look up if it doesn't sound familiar to you)
 - **User Interface** for adjusting parameters like **Missile Speed** (More parameters should be added depending on your implementations, but more options = super)

 ## Potential Ideas for you to consider: